Qwinn1/forktools/README.md

 - All hardcoded references to specific forks in forktools code have been removed.
 The code that deals with forks that use "chia" process names and otherwise do things in a non-standard fashion is entirely dynamic now, and if a fork changes the way it handles those things from one version to another, forktools will support both versions.
 - `forkfixconfig` can now be used to edit `parallel_read` in the harvester section, which is mainly only useful to Mac OS X users using exfat-formatted drives.
 - `forkmon` now has a "Srvcs DNFHW" column in both sections.
 This identifies which services are running.
 The DNFHW refers to Daemon Node Farmer Harvester Wallet, and it will show Y  under that service's letter if it's running, and N if it isn't.
-- Many irrelevant bash error messages, particularly in forkmon and forkexplore, that were generated during normal, expected operation will no longer be logged or visible to users.
+- Many irrelevant bash error messages, particularly in `forkmon` and `forkexplore`, that were generated during normal, expected operation will no longer be logged or visible to users.
 - If a newly installed fork is still below height 500, accurate ETW calculations aren't possible. forkmon will now show "Ht<500" under ETW and "N/A" under Effort in this circumstance.
 - If a newly installed fork has never had a successful harvest, forkmon will now show 'Never' under LastHarvest rather than the number of seconds since 1970.
 - Symlink creation for venidium removed now that it has moved to mainnet